Welcome to one of Norway's greates bicycle routes!

 * Mjølkevegen-code:

-Inspite of seamingly being close to sivilisation Mjølkevegen offers great natural experiences and phantastic cultural landscape in the farmland areas.
-It also is an area of rich biodiversity which needs to be protected and maintained for future generations.
 Thank you for helping in taking care of this natural landscape and contribute to it being preserved as a pristine hideout for locals and visitors alike by

 - keeping nature free of waste.
-In addition to being unpleasant, waste potensially can harm animals.
-Dispose of your waste at your enxt accommodation or at marked waste containers along the route.
-The milk buckets in the Mjølkevegen rest shelters are not waste bins.
+In addition to being unpleasant, waste potentially can harm animals.
+Dispose of your waste at the next waste container along the route.
+You can find a map of waste deposit stations in Valdres

 - not using nature or private property as a public toilet.
 It can be far between serviced establishments, but please use these for this kind of need.
-There's also a pit toilet along Jotunheimvegen, close to the junction towards Nedre Heimdalsvatnet, north of Buhø, between Ruten Fjellstue/Skåbu Fjellhotell and Haugseter Fjellstue.

 * Transport options in and out of the route

-a) Parking at Vinstra or Gol respectively and return by public transport to your car after the finished tour:
+Parking at Vinstra or Gol respectively and return by public transport to your car after the finished tour:

 - 1) by train via Oslo